hashgraph/hedera-services/hedera-node/docs/design/app/workflows.md

 The ingest workflow consists of the following steps:

+0. **Check node.** The node is checked to ensure it is not in a state that prevents it from processing transactions.
 1. **Parse transaction.** The transaction arrives as a byte-array.
 The required parts are parsed and the structure and syntax are validated.
+2. **Deduplicate.** The transaction is checked to ensure it has not been processed before.
-2. **Check throttles.** Throttling must be observed and checked as early as possible.
+3. **Check throttles.** Throttling must be observed and checked as early as possible.
-3. **Get payer account.** The account data of the payer is read from the latest immutable state.
+4. **Get payer account.** The account data of the payer is read from the latest immutable state.
+5. Account Balance
+   1. **Check account balance.** The account of the payer is checked to ensure it is able to pay the fee.
+   2. **Estimate fee.** Compute the fee that is required to pay for the transaction.
-4. **Verify payer's signature.** The signature of the payer is checked.
+6. **Verify payer's signature.** The signature of the payer is checked.
 (Please note: other signatures are not checked here, but in later stages)
-5. **Check account balance.** The account of the payer is checked to ensure it is able to pay the fee.
-6. **Submit to platform.** The transaction is submitted to the platform for further processing.
+7. **Submit to platform.** The transaction is submitted to the platform for further processing.
-7. **TransactionResponse.** Return `TransactionResponse`  with result-code.
+8. **TransactionResponse.** Return `TransactionResponse`  with result-code.

 If all checks have been successful, the transaction has been submitted to the platform and the precheck-code of the returned `TransactionResponse` is `OK`.
 Otherwise the transaction is rejected with an appropriate response code.